-- (4.0) or "not sufficient" (5.0).
-A Master's thesis submitted after the deadline will be graded "not sufficient" (5.0). - (10) The Master's thesis is defended in a Colloquium.
-At the Colloquium, the issuer of the topic of the Master's thesis (supervisor) must participate.
+(10) The Master's thesis is defended in a colloquium.
+At the colloquium, the issuer of the topic of the Master's thesis (supervisor) must participate.
 The requirement for admission to this colloquium is the Master's thesis being graded at least "sufficient" (4.0).
 The candidate has the right to inspect the evaluation report one day before the colloquium at the latest.
-The colloquium should take place within four weeks of submission of the Master's thesis.
+The colloquium should take place within six weeks of submission of the Master's thesis.
 The colloquium presentation should last 20 minutes and the subsequent discussion should not exceed 40 minutes.
-The colloquium is evaluated as an oral examination (§ 8). - (11) The grade of the Master's thesis including the colloquium is calculated from the grade of the Master's thesis as per sub-paragraph 9 with a weighting of 4 and from the grade of the colloquium with a weighting of 1, whereby the colloquium must be graded at least "sufficient" (4.0). § 11 sub-paragraph 4 applies accordingly. - (12) For the resubmission of the Master's thesis and the colloquium, § 14 applies accordingly. § 14 sub-paragraph 2 applies with the proviso that for a second repetition of the Master's thesis can be submitted within a month of receipt of the ruling of failure. - (13) In total, 30 credit points are awarded for the successful completion of the Master's thesis and colloquium.
+The colloquium is evaluated as an oral examination (§ 8).

+(11) The grade of the Master's thesis including the colloquium is calculated from the grade of the Master's thesis as per sub-paragraph 9 with a weighting of 2 and from the grade of the colloquium with a weighting of 1 whereby the colloquium must be graded at least "sufficient" (4.0). § 11 sub-paragraph 4 applies accordingly.

+(12) For the resubmission of the Master's thesis and the colloquium, § 14 applies accordingly. § 14 sub-paragraph 2 applies with the proviso that for a second repetition of the Master's thesis can be submitted within a month of receipt of the ruling of failure.
+(13) In total, 30 credit points are awarded for the successful completion of the Master's thesis and colloquium.